Bank where you’re more than a number

 It's like picking an attorney or an accountant, or PR firm.
 The fit matters.
 Beyond that, look at the experience the bank has providing products and services you might need.
 Rely on the credibility of the marketplace.

 A bank's financial soundness should be a primary criterion for your choice.
-Like private accounts, all of a company's accounts at a bank are FDIC-insured for a maximum total of $100,000.
-Sole proprietorship accounts are considered to be the owners' private accounts for FDIC purposes.
+Like private accounts, all of a company's accounts at a bank are CUDIC-insured for a maximum total of $100,000.
+Sole proprietorship accounts are considered to be the owners' private accounts for CUDIC purposes.
 Also, if your bank folds and your loan is passed on to another lender, the loan to a proprietorship may be more likely to get called in.
 Compare the financial strength of banks in reference books at your local library.
 Be sure to ask at the reference desk to see bank listings in the "Book of Lists" that most local business news journals publish annually.

 Your account manager should be an advocate for you and your company, and should understand who you are and what you do.